AlexSoldin/Decentralized-E-Voting-System-using-Blockchain/README.md

-# A Decentralized E-Voting System using Blockchain
+# Decentralized E-Voting System using Blockchain